empowerai/fs-middlelayer-api/docs/sequelize.md

 # Sequelize

-Sequelize is a promise-based Node.js ORM for Postgres, MySQL, SQLite and Microsoft SQL Server.
-It features solid transaction support, relations, read replication and more.
+Sequelize is a promise-based Node.js ORM for Postgres, MySQL, SQLite, and Microsoft SQL Server.
+It features solid transaction support, relations, read replication, and more.

 ## Migrations